-Your child has met the college application deadline and the acceptances are rolling in… but for divorcing parents there’s another worry: How are college expenses to be paid and by whom?
+Your child has met the college application deadline and the acceptances are rolling in… but for divorcing parents, there’s another worry: How are college expenses to be paid and by whom?

 States do not impose an obligation on parents to pay for their children’s college expenses and these costs are not normally included in child support orders.
-However, courts will enforce agreements that obligate one or both parents to pay for college and can include such agreements into a divorce decree.
+However, courts will enforce agreements that obligate one or both parents to pay for college and can include such agreements in a divorce decree.

 Here are three tips for addressing your child’s college expenses upon divorce.